dellow/Web-Framework/README.md

 ## Install
 _Please make sure your system meets the requirements above._

-#### Bower
-You can get Web Framework with bower simply by running `bower install web-framework`.

 #### Git
 You can get Web Framework by cloning this repository simply by running `git clone git@github.com:sdellow/web-framework.git`.

 #### Init
-Once complete simply run `bash install.sh` from your command line.
+Once complete simply run `bash commands/install.sh` from your command line.
 This will do the following:

 - Remove the Git wrapper and replace with a fresh Git initialisation.
 - Remove any un-necessary files/directories.